Is CBD Legal in Your State?

 Federal Law Regarding Hemp and CBD

-Since the enactment of the Farm Bill, the authority handling the hemp and CBD-related matters has changed.
+Since the enactment of the Farm Bill, the authority handling hemp and CBD-related matters has changed.
 From the Drug Enforcement Administration, these matters moved to the US Department of Agriculture.
 Moreover, the federal agencies now won’t take any legal steps against anyone growing hemp or extracting CBD from it.

 Besides, hemp is no more being alternatively used for marijuana.
 The term cannabis means both marijuana and hemp.
 But hemp no longer is the same as marijuana.
 This is an important differentiation.
 The cannabis plants containing 0.3% or less CBD are legally recognized as hemp.
 Whereas, anything above that means you are referring to marijuana, not hemp.